theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 ## Parting Thoughts

-You can probably tell by the sheer amount of content given to _non-technical_ topics here, I feel strongly that an organization that can scale is really driven by people, culture and communication, more so than technology.
+You can probably tell by the sheer amount of content given to _non-technical_ topics here, I feel strongly that an organization that can scale is driven by people, culture and communication, more so than technology.
 Remember that languages and platforms are tools to use  to get to a goal, not the goal itself.

 Good luck growing your team!